Ironwall Lexical Specification

 C FFI has two directions:

-• Ironwall calls C: external C functions are declared in Ironwall with declare
+- Ironwall calls C: external C functions are declared in Ironwall with

-• C calls Ironwall: Ironwall functions with names following the export rule are exported as C-callable wrappers
+declare - C calls Ironwall: Ironwall functions with names following the export rule are exported as C-callable functions

 The two directions use different ABIs:

-• declare ... clang ... uses the low-level runtime ABI, where C functions directly receive and return iw_value_t
+declare ... clang ...uses the low-level runtime ABI, where C functions directly receive and returniw_value_tiwlangexport uses the C boundary ABI, where C functions useint64_t,const char *,char *, and array structs

 This split is intentional:

-• When Ironwall calls C, C is treated as an internal runtime extension and must understand iw_value_t
+- When Ironwall calls C, C is treated as an internal runtime extension and must understand

-• When C calls Ironwall, the external caller should not depend directly on heap-object layout, so the wrapper performs value conversion and copying
+iw_value_t - When C calls Ironwall, the external caller should not depend directly on heap-object layout; cross-boundary values must use ABI representations allowed by the specification

 3. Naming Rules